alshedivat/al-folio/_projects/5_project.md

 importance: 3
 category: work
 ---
-Patch antennas are popular antenna designs due to their small footprint
+Patch antennas are popular antenna designs due to their small footprint, cheap manufacturing, and versatility in design.
     ---

 <div class="row">